corgijan/lispr/README.md

 # lispr

 lispr is a rust macro that tries to implement a small subset of LISPs syntax in rust.
 It is neither especially beautiful or efficient since it intended as a personal exercise for me.
 I will also add folders with small working examples and smaller implementations (eg calculator in lisp syntax) later.
-Quotes ' have been replaced by # due to Rusts Internal parsing of Tokens.
+Quotes ' have been replaced by # due to Rusts Internal parsing of tokens.

 EDIT: Recursive definitions work now!
 (But some arithmetic operations like + and div do not :()